Overview

 “Where the Midwest Meets the Bible Belt: Using Religion to Explore the Midwest’s Southwestern Edge” in Jon K. Lauck, ed, The Interior Borderlands: Regional Identity in the Midwest and Great Plains.
 Sioux Falls, SD: The Center for Western Studies at Augustana University, 2019

 “Del Norte Meets Little Saigon: Ethnic Entrepreneurship on Broadway Avenue in Wichita, Kansas.”
-Co-author with Sue Abdinnour, David Hughes and CEDBR.
+Co-authored with Sue Abdinnour, David Hughes and CEDBR.
 Enterprise and Society (April 2017): 1-45

 A City of the Future: the Story of Bel Aire, Kansas.
 Mennonite Press, 2016.